CumulusNetworks/docs/content/cumulus-netq-43/Monitor-Operations/Topology-View.md

 ### Hide Events on Topology Diagram

-You can hide the event symbols on the topology diagram.
-Simple move the Events toggle in the header to the left.
-Move the toggle to the right to show them again.
+You can hide and show the event symbols on the topology diagram by selecting the toggle in the header.

 {{<figure src="/images/netq/topo-hide-show-events-toggle-240.png" width="200">}}